 - Over the next couple of years, numerous novice rowers received lessons from volunteer club instructors, and the seeds of the WRB’s future junior program were sown.
 With that growth in mind, the WRB’s leadership began to plan for the club’s next iteration and a larger, modern facility to support it.

-- In 2007, WRB, Inc., raised $2.5 million in contributed funds to build a new boathouse and parking area next to the abandoned Dallas Water Utilities Filter Building, leveraging its old sedimentation basins, which had also been forgotten and subjected to vandalism.
+- In 2007, largely through John Mullens efforts, WRB, Inc., raised $2.5 million in contributed funds to build a new boathouse and parking area next to the abandoned Dallas Water Utilities Filter Building, leveraging its old sedimentation basins, which had also been forgotten and subjected to vandalism.
 The new Sam Leake Boathouse (SLB) opened its doors in August 2008.

 - At the SLB, the club sponsors provided rowing instruction via the White Rock Juniors Rowing program for Dallas-area high school and middle-school students, and the White Rock Masters Rowing program, open to all adults.
-WRB has an active para-rowing (differently abled athletes) relocated here from the Bathhouse, and space is leased to the rowing program at Jesuit College Prep High School.
+WRB has an active para-rowing (differently abled athletes) and veterans rowing program relocated here from the Bathhouse, and space is leased to the rowing program at Jesuit College Prep High School and SMU.

 - The Filter Building, previously useless and abandoned, has been renovated to historic buildings standards.
-In fact, the “adaptive reuse” of the Filter Building and SLB has received design recognition from the American Institute of Architects, Preservation Dallas and the Texas Historic Commission.
+With John Mullen's renovation plans the “adaptive reuse” of the Filter Building and SLB has received design recognition from the American Institute of Architects, Preservation Dallas and the Texas Historic Commission.
+John had the insite to include the abandon Filter Building in the White Rock Boathouse project.
 The Filter Building is available for lease and enjoyment by the public for meetings, parties, and weddings.
 A portion of the proceeds goes to the City of Dallas Parks Department to support their programs at White Rock Lake.
 Remaining revenues contribute to facility maintenance, a full-time coaching staff for WR Junior Program and, most importantly, financial assistance to junior rowers.
 Due to the support of the Filter Building our youth rowers pay approximately half the costs necessary to support each athlete.
 In addition, direct financial aid is provided to those who need further assistance.
 Finally, at the end of the spring season, one or two rowers is provided the John & Anne Mullen Scholarship, which grants $1000 per athlete.

 - In summary, WRB Inc. began a mission in 2003 to bring rowing to the citizens and youth of the City of Dallas.
 By self-financing the renovation of the old White Rock Boathouse and Filter Building, and constructing the new Big Boathouse, WRB has contributed substantially to the public's use and enjoyment of the jewel of Dallas--White Rock Lake.